-- 20. Particularly noteworthy indigenous vegetation features include: - a.
-Pockets of grey shrubland dominated by matagouri and mingimingi occur throughout the low-lying rocky slopes of Bowen Peak adjacent to Gorge Road and Moonlight Track. - b.
+- 20. Particularly noteworthy indigenous vegetation features include: - Pockets of grey shrubland dominated by matagouri and mingimingi occur throughout the low-lying rocky slopes of Bowen Peak adjacent to Gorge Road and Moonlight Track. - b.
 Kohuhu (Pittosporum tenufolium) dominant (broadleaved) shrubland at the western end of the PA bordering the lake shore. - Pockets of mountain beech forest remnants in the gullies of One and Two Mile Creek and Bushy Creek. - d.
 Relic specimens of kowhai on the bluffs above McChesney Creek. - e.
 Subalpine shrubland and snow tussock grassland higher up above the bushline and areas of grey shrubland.
 The shrubs associated with the subalpine shrubland include species of the genuses Dracophyllum, Hebe, Leucopogon, Gaultheria, Pimelea and Ozothamnus. - f.
-Parts of the beech forest in One Mile Creek and adjoining areas of subalpine shrubland and snow tussock grassland within the Ben Lomond Scenic Reserve. - g.
+Parts of the beech forest in One Mile Creek and adjoining areas of subalpine shrubland and snow tussock grassland within the Ben Lomond Scenic Reserve.

+- g.
+Crack willows line much of the Waipuna (Lake Johnson) shoreline.
 Wetland vegetation comprising a mix of rushes and sedges at the southern and northern end of the lake where there is an absence of crack willows.
-Pockets of rushland and sedgeland also in isolated shoreline areas where gaps exist in the willow cover.

-- h.
-Swathes and scattered pockets of grey shrubland dominated by matagouri and mingimingi occupy the bluffs, rocky slopes and gullies on each of the roche moutonée landforms, as well as some hillslopes such as above the eastern shoreline of Waipuna (Lake Johnson). - i.
+Pockets of rushland and sedgeland also in isolated shoreline areas where gaps exist in the willow cover. - h.
+Swathes and scattered pockets of grey shrubland dominated by matagouri and mingimingi occupy the bluffs, rocky slopes and gullies on each of the roche moutonée landforms, as well as some hillslopes such as above the eastern shoreline of Waipuna (Lake Johnson).
+Some of these shrublands are interspersed with hawthorn, sweet briar and elderberry. - i.
 Extensive patches of manuka (Leptospernum scoparium) and scattered specimens of bog pine (Halocarpus bidwillii) on the higher western slopes of Te Tapunui (Queenstown Hill). - j.
 Short tussockland grassland covers large parts of the undulating crest terrain between Te Tapunui (Queenstown Hill) and Sugar Loaf. - k.
 A large wetland (sedgeland) called the Matakauri wetland on the outskirts of Queenstown by Gorge Road which is classified as a Regionally Significant Wetland.